SushiLeader/skript-snippets/README.md

 # skript-snippets
--just some skript snippets made by me lol
+just some skript snippets made by me lol\
--feel free to use them
+feel free to use them\
--I will update snippets if there is a bug
+I will update snippets if there is a bug\